 Most traditional baked foods are made with wheat flour, but you can make them gluten-free by using alternative flours.
-Linseed gives your baked goods a spongier texture, while almond flour yields desserts that are denser and richer.
+Flax meal gives your baked goods a spongier texture, while almond flour yields desserts that are denser and richer.
 Quinoa flour works well in gluten-free cookies and adds nutritional value as well.

 Use gluten-free flours to make holiday-inspired treats like orange nut oatmeal cookies, snowballs and pumpkin pie bars.
 Just be sure to test your gluten-free versions in the weeks leading up to the holiday — some flours change the texture of baked foods, so you may have to adjust the recipe to suit your taste.

 Use your Vitamix blender to whip up already gluten-free recipes, like these brownies or macaroons.
-Add a holiday twist by icing your brownies with mint chocolate icing or dusting your macaroons with cinnamon sugar.
+Add a holiday twist by icing your brownies with mint chocolate frosting or dusting your macaroons with cinnamon sugar.